Dreamcatcher (novel): Plot summary

-Owen and Henry follow Jonesy/Mr. Gray to Derry, Maine and along the way share their childhood memories, including a time when Duddits and his friends tracked down a missing girl.
-Henry and Owen unite with Duddits, who is very sick with leukemia.
+Owen and Henry follow Jonesy/Mr. Gray to Derry and along the way share their childhood memories, including a time when Duddits and his friends tracked down a missing girl.
+They unite with Duddits, who is very sick with leukemia.
 After a tear-filled goodbye with Duddits' mother, the trio use Duddits' powers to follow Jonesy/Mr. Gray southward to Quabbin Reservoir.
-Mr. Gray intends to infect the local water supply with a dog he has infected with the spores, giving it a parasite.
+Mr. Gray intends to infect the local water supply using a dog he has infected with the spores, giving it a parasite.
 Jonesy is able to slow down Mr. Gray's progress considerably by getting the presence to strongly crave bacon, which it eats raw after obtaining it from a convenience store.
 The uncooked meat greatly sickens Jonesy's body, giving the trio just enough time to catch up and confront Mr. Gray at the reservoir.

 Using the last of his powers, Duddits helps Henry and Jonesy mentally overcome Mr. Gray as well as help Owen shoot the parasite that emerges from the dog.
-Duddits dies from the effort, but has prevented Mr. Gray's plans.
+Duddits dies from the effort but has prevented Mr. Gray's plans.
 Kurtz and his men arrive, leaving the infected soldier in their vehicle.
 They ambush and fatally shoot Owen, but Kurtz is killed by Freddy, who fears that Kurtz will shoot him next.
 Freddy flees, returning to their vehicle, but is killed by the parasite that was growing inside the now-deceased Perlmutter's body.
-Exhausted and half-insane, Henry sets the car on fire by shooting its gas tank, destroying the last of the alien presence on earth.
+Exhausted and half-insane, Henry sets the vehicle on fire by shooting its gas tank, destroying the last of the alien presence on earth.
 He reunites with Jonesy, who passes out from exhaustion.

 Months later, Jonesy and Henry reminisce about their time in an underground military compound where they were held following the events at the reservoir.
-It is revealed that Jonesy was immune to the alien fungus all along, and Mr. Gray was only able to take over his mind because he believed it could - the idea being caught as in a dreamcatcher.
+It is revealed that Jonesy was immune to the alien fungus all along, and Mr. Gray was only able to take over his mind because he believed it could—the idea being caught as in a dreamcatcher.

+Reception

+Kirkus Reviews described the novel as "[t]op suspense with a surreal climax you'd have to read twice."
+Publishers Weekly stated:The genius shines through in any case, in the images and conceits that blind with brilliance, in the magnificent architecture, in the wide swaths of flat-out riveting reading and, most of all, in the wellsprings of emotions King taps as he plumbs the ties that bind his characters and, by extension, all of us to one another.